Love Salesforce and learning about it? These 13 podcasts are exactly the education you're looking for.

 Editor's note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to be connected with vendors that can help.

-The Salesforce Admins Podcast is the official Salesforce podcast for admins, and it's a great place to start if you want to stay on top of Dreamforce news, hear personable interviews with Salesforce admins across the country, and learn about new CRM features.
+The Salesforce Admins Podcast is the official Salesforce podcast for admins, and it's a great place to start if you want to stay on top of news about Dreamforce (Salesforce's annual conference), hear personable interviews with Salesforce admins across the country, and learn about new CRM features.
 This weekly podcast is polished and well edited, and host Gillian Bruce is a great interviewer who keeps the conversation from getting too dry.
 While you can learn quite a bit from the Salesforce Admins Podcast, it's also light and entertaining enough to listen to in the car or at the gym.
-[Want to learn more about CRM platforms like Salesforce to find the best one for you?
-Check out our best picks.]
+[Want to learn more about CRM platforms like Salesforce?
+Check out what we recommend as the best CRM software.]

 Started by freelance software engineers Jeremy Ross and John De Santiago, Good Day, Sir! definitely has a Salesforce focus, but the hosts also discuss broader tech news (acquisitions, trends, etc.) and share their own experiences with various tools and integrations.
 Each episode starts with a quick music intro and the hosts catching up on small talk (and sometimes drink recommendations), so the show has a personable feel that makes it great for casual listening.

 Code Coverage is witty, snarky and smart.
-Anyone who has been frustrated with being at the whims of software updates is sure to get a kick out of listening to developers Matt Lacey and Steven Herod delve into the details of new Salesforce releases in a quippy, surprisingly fun way.
+Anyone who has been frustrated with being at the mercy of software updates will get a kick out of developers Matt Lacey and Steven Herod delving into the details of new Salesforce releases in a quippy, surprisingly fun way.
 The only downside to this podcast is the infrequency of release, but the rambling friends make up for the inconsistency by being so personable you feel like you're all hanging out in a room together.